shananin/fb_messenger/README.rst

 .. image:: https://img.shields.io/github/stars/shananin/fb_messenger.svg
     :target: https://github.com/shananin/fb_messenger

-    An API wrapper for [Facebook Messenger Platform](https://developers.facebook.com/docs/messenger-platform) API.
+    An API wrapper for `Facebook Messenger Platform<https://developers.facebook.com/docs/messenger-platform/>`_.
 Supports all methods and types of responses.

 ## Facebook Messenger Platform.
 >The Messenger Platform gives you the ability to have conversations with people on Messenger.
 We've added new tools for you to build and promote your bot so you can create a custom experience for your unique audience.